 This example clearly shows that by placing the shower in the background, we make the small room seem twice as large.
 We even gain enough square feet for maneuverability.

-The arrangement of fixtures in a small bathroom layout also alters the perception of space.
+The arrangement of fixtures also alters the perception of space.

 4. Leveraging transparencies